The Ozark Howler: Actual Cryptid or Elaborate Hoax?

 The Ozark Howler, also known as the Ozark Black Howler or just the Howler, is a cryptid that supposedly resides in remote areas of Arkansas, Missouri, Oklahoma, and Texas.

 There are varying descriptions of the Ozark Howler, as witnesses often give conflicting accounts of the creature they claim to have seen.
-The most general description that can be pieced together is of a creature the size of a bear, with a thick, stocky body, shaggy hair, a beard like that of a goat, glowing red eyes, and sometimes even having horns protruding out of its head.
+The most general description that can be pieced together is of a creature that is the size of a bear, with a thick, stocky body, shaggy hair, a beard like that of a goat, glowing red eyes, and sometimes even having horns protruding out of its head.
 The creature also has a tail, but one of the many things witnesses can't agree on is whether it has a short tail or a long tail.

 Some witnesses have claimed it resembles a giant cat, much bigger than a cougar.
 Others have described it as a cat-like monster along with the aforementioned horns and glowing eyes, making them doubt the idea that they might have seen a cat.
 Most sightings agree that it is black or at least dark in color.